joelkelly/t9/README.md

 2. Finding working code and running it - 10 minutes
 3. Building a web interface - 1.25 hours
 4. Restarting my router so the Internet returned - 3 hours
-5. Obsessing over colors, borders, and misc. other things - 1 hour
+5. Obsessing over colors, borders, and misc. other things that had nothing to do with the actual coding - 1 hour